What To Know

 1. Check the circuit board for anything that looks out of place or damaged.
 You will want to check the board for puffy capacitors, burn marks, and blown fuses.

-2. Using a multimeter, place the negative probe on the TV’s chassis and the positive probe to the power supply board.
+2. Using a multimeter, place the negative probe on the TV’s chassis and the positive probe on the power supply board.
 Watch the multimeter to see if there is any voltage.

 3. Check the circuit board’s continuity by placing the probes of your multimeter on either side of the board, ensuring there is voltage running through it.